cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/what-the-dlp-functions-look-for.md

 ## Func_eu_date2 (deprecated)

 > [!NOTE]
-> This function is deprecated because it supports Dutch month names, which are now included in the  `Func_eu_date` function above.
+> This function is deprecated because it supports only Dutch month names, which are now included in the  `Func_eu_date` function above.

 This function looks for a date in the format commonly used in Dutch.
 The format for this function is the same as  `Func_eu_date`, differing only in the language used.